 Further laboratory tests were conducted to test the following elements: attachment of eyelets and webbing, assembly, toxicology, UV resistance, sole and upper component abrasion, accelerated ageing.

-Optimise the capabilities of your shoes: replace your insoles!
+Optimise the capabilities of your boots: replace your insoles!

-The original insole in your shoes is designed to accommodate most feet.
+The original insole in your boots is designed to accommodate most feet.
 A change of insole can bring:

 3. Longer life: restore the support and comfort of your shoes by replacing the insole each season.

 - Remove dry mud with a stiff brush.

 - For stains, clean with a brush and a little warm water

 - Spray with a re-waterproofing agent to restore the water-repellent properties of the upper.